darkpatternsdigital/openapi-generators/generators/dotnetcore-server-interfaces/OpenApiCodegen.Server.Mvc/README.md

 - `extensions.controllerName` specifies the extension (for example, `x-dotnet-mvc-server-controller`) used to override the generated controller name.
 This may be specified on either the operation or the path level.
+- `extensions.typeNameOverride` specifies the extension (for example, `x-dotnet-type-name`) used to override the generated type name.
+This may be specified on any JSON schema that will be emitted as its own class, enum, etc.
+- `extensions.namespaceOverride` specifies the extension (for example, `x-dotnet-type-namespace`) used to override the generated type namespace.
+This may be specified on any JSON schema that will be emitted as its own class, enum, etc.
 - `mapType` specifies the type to use for JSON maps, which occur when when `additionalProperties` is specified. `{}` is used as a placeholder for the type.